Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 Step 7 – Choose Your Magazine

-I went with this Magpul magazine to keep up the non-GLock theme of my build.
+I went with this Magpul magazine to keep up the non-Glock theme of my build.

-I must admit, I never knew the appeal to a MagPul Glock magazine when the factory magazines are relatively inexpensive and extremely reliable (I think that part of a Glock’s reliability is its excellent magazines).
+I must admit, I never knew the appeal of a MagPul Glock magazine when the factory magazines are relatively inexpensive and extremely reliable (I think that part of a Glock’s reliability is its excellent magazines).

 Glock Factory Magazine – $27.99